Here are few tips when searching for a new home

 The only fee Upad charges tenants is for our comprehensive referencing service.
-The fee for referencing is £75 (£62.50 + VAT) charged to the tenant per individual tenant and guarantor.
+The fee for referencing is £75 (£62.50 + VAT) per individual tenant and guarantor.
 We don’t charge any other “admin” fees or any renewal fees.

 For some properties the landlord may charge additional fees to cover other services such as inventories.
 These fees are clearly stated in the property advertising, but it’s always worth confirming them with the landlord when you enquire about a property.

 If you have seen a property you’re interested in via a lettings site such as Rightmove or Zoopla, you can enquire directly on the advert by clicking ‘Request Details’ and filling in your contact information or calling the number in the ad.
 In order for us to send your details on to the landlord, please remember to click the link in the email we send you to confirm you are happy for us to pass on this information.

 We encourage our landlords to act professionally and contact every enquiring tenant even if the property has been let.
 Our landlords may receive many enquiries for their property and it may take some time for them to get back to you.

 As we are a national online letting agent unfortunately we can’t help with property searches for a specific area.
 You can search the properties we currently have available here.